 Publications by Amy Kuebelbeck

 Kuebelbeck A. A Gift of Time: Continuing a pregnancy when a baby's life is expected to be brief.
-Children's Project on Palliative/Hospice Services (ChiPPS) E-Journal, a project of the National Hospice and Palliative Care Organization.
+In Children's Project on Palliative/Hospice Services (ChiPPS) E-Journal, a project of the National Hospice and Palliative Care Organization.
 February 2013.

 Kuebelbeck A. A Gift of Time: Continuing a pregnancy when a baby's life is expected to be brief.
 National Association of Perinatal Social Workers NAPSW Forum, Spring 2013, Vol. 33, No. 2.